BenLewies/Lifeguard/README.md

 - **InstallApp** : This application prompts the user for a service name and attempts to install and start a Windows service with that name.
 - **UninstallApp** : This application prompts the user for a service name and attempts to uninstall a Windows service with that name.

+All projects are built into a single output directory, `out`.

 ## Setup and Run

-1. **Update build.json**: Update the `build.json` file with the paths to your .NET installation, the output directory for the published applications, and the paths to your project files.

-2. **Build and Publish**: Open a PowerShell window with administrator privileges, navigate to the directory containing the `build-publish.ps1` script, and run the script by typing `.\build-publish.ps1` and pressing Enter.
-Note: PowerShell execution policy might prevent the script from running.
-If that's the case, you can change the execution policy by running Set-ExecutionPolicy Unrestricted in an elevated PowerShell prompt.
-Be sure to read about PowerShell execution policies and understand the implications before changing them.
+1. **Build the solution**: Open the solution in Visual Studio, and build it by clicking `Build -> Build Solution`.
+All projects are built into the `out` directory at the solution root.

-3. **Run the WindowsServiceMonitor**: Navigate to the directory where the `WindowsServiceMonitor` was published, and run `WindowsServiceMonitor.exe`.
+2. **Run the WindowsServiceMonitor**: Open a command prompt or terminal, navigate to the `out` directory, and run `dotnet WindowsServiceMonitor.dll`.

-4. **Install a service**: Navigate to the directory where the `InstallApp` was published, and run `InstallApp.exe`.
+3. **Install a service**: Run the `InstallApp` by executing `dotnet InstallApp.dll` in your command prompt or terminal.
 It will prompt for the service name.
 Enter the name of the Windows service to install and press enter.

-5. **Uninstall a service**: Navigate to the directory where the `UninstallApp` was published, and run `UninstallApp.exe`.
+4. **Uninstall a service**: Run the `UninstallApp` by executing `dotnet UninstallApp.dll` in your command prompt or terminal.
 It will prompt for the service name.
 Enter the name of the Windows service to uninstall and press enter.

+Remember that to install and uninstall services, you need administrator privileges.

 ## appsettings.json

-The `appsettings.json` file, used by the `WindowsServiceMonitor`, should be in the same directory as the `WindowsServiceMonitor.exe` file.
+The `appsettings.json` file, used by the `WindowsServiceMonitor`, should be in the same directory as the `WindowsServiceMonitor.dll` file.
 It contains an array of strings with the names of the services to monitor.
 Here's an example:

 ```json
 {